DataDog/terraform-module-datadog-agentless-scanner/examples/cross_account/README.md

 # Cross Account Example

-This folder shows an example of Terraform code that uses the [datadog-agentless-scanner module](https://github.com/Datadog/terraform-module-datadog-agentless-scanner) to deploy a Datadog agentless scanner in a main [AWS](https://aws.amazon.com/) account and cross account role in your other accounts.
+This folder shows an example of Terraform code that uses the [datadog-agentless-scanner module](https://github.com/Datadog/terraform-module-datadog-agentless-scanner) to deploy a Datadog Agentless scanner in a main [AWS](https://aws.amazon.com/) account and cross account role in your other accounts.

-In this example the full scanner setup is deployed in a single account dedicated for the scanning purpose.
+In this example, the full scanner setup is deployed in an account designated for scanning.
 All your other accounts can be scanned from that account by deploying a single IAM role.

 ## Quick start

-To deploy a Datadog agentless scanner:
+To deploy a Datadog Agentless scanner:

 1. Go to the `scanner_account` folder
 1. Run `terraform init`.